Container sorting facility

 The facility produces quality recycling because incoming containers are separated at the source so they have minimal contamination.
 The facility produces quality commodity streams which is critical for the success of the recycling economy.

-Eastern Creek processes more than three million containers every day.
+Eastern Creek processes more than five million containers every day.

 Eligible containers through Return and Earn